zotiquestgames/loner/en/wip/galaxy_drifter.md

 ## Appendix: Playing *Loner: Galaxy Drifter* with *Loner: Spacer*

-This appendix expands *Loner: Galaxy Drifter* using the optional systems, tables, and structures from *Loner: Loner: Spacer*, without replacing its narrative-first flow.
+This appendix expands *Loner: Galaxy Drifter* using the optional systems, tables, and structures from *Loner: Spacer*, without replacing its narrative-first flow.
 Use it only if you want to dive deeper into starship design, planetary economies, star system generation, or interstellar trade.

 ### What *Loner: Spacer* Adds